 Career Information for Graduates

 Appliance repair technicians can find work with small appliance stores or large retail chains; they can also start their own businesses.
-The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities for home appliance repairers will grow seven percent from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities for home appliance repairers will grow only one percent from 2012-2022.
 Though most positions only require students to have high school diplomas, candidates who have completed formal education beyond high school may have the best employment opportunities.
-The BLS reported that as of May 2011, home appliance repairers receive an annual mean wage of $37,370.
+The BLS reported that as of May 2014, home appliance repairers receive an annual mean wage of $37,720.

 To advance in the profession, some appliance repair technicians seek voluntary professional certification.
 By successfully passing a certification exam, technicians can earn the Master Certified Appliance Professional credential offered by the Professional Service Association.